Divs2930/Stocks-Price-Prediction/README.md

 ## Usage

 - Start the chatbot by selecting an API endpoint from the sidebar.
-- Configure model hyperparameters from the sidebar.
 - Type your question in the input field at the bottom of the app and press enter.

 ## Contributing

 This project is under development.
 Contributions are welcome!

-## License

-- For the LLaMA models license, please refer to the License Agreement from Meta Platforms, Inc.

 ## Acknowledgements

-- Special thanks to the team at Meta AI, Replicate, a16z-infra and the entire open-source community.
+- Special thanks to the team at OpenAI, Replicate, a16z-infra and the entire open-source community.

 ## Disclaimer